-- " Limit value as per DIN EN 14214 for biodiesel as blend component for Diesel fuel: - Summer: max.
+- " Limit value as per DIN EN 14214 for biodiesel as blend component for diesel fuel: - Summer: max.
 0 °C from 15.04. to 30.09. - Intermediate: max. -5 °C from 01.10 to 15.11. - max. -5 °C from 01.03. to 14.04. - Winter: max. -10 °C max. from 16.11. to 28./29.02.

 The cold filter plugging point (CFPP) is a measurement for the filterability at low temperatures.
-A sample is cooled in 1°C-steps and sucked through a filter.
+A sample is cooled in 1 °C-steps and sucked through a filter.
 If the sample can no longer be filtered within 60 seconds, the CFPP is reached.
 There are national requirements with respect to the CFPP depending on the climatic conditions.
 In Germany, a distinction is made between the limit values for summer, intermediate and winter quality.
 Inadequate cold flow properties of the fuel can lead to blocked filters and engine problems or even failure of the injection pump.
-The cold flow properties of the biodiesel depend on the distribution of the fatty acid methyl ester and hence on the feedstock used: the freezing points of saturated fatty acid methyl esters are significantly higher than those of the unsaturated compounds, which also remain liquid at temperatures far below 0 °C. The cold properties of the biodiesel can be improved by the addition of flow improvers.
-As biodiesel is nowadays predominantly used as a blend component for Diesel fuel, additives are not used on a regular basis.
-In Germany, the regulation applies that between the 16.11. and 28./29.02. only a CFPP value of -10 °C has to be maintained, but the supplied product has to be able to achieve the -20 °C required in DIN EN 14214 when suitable additives are added.
+The cold flow properties of the biodiesel depend on the distribution of the fatty acid methyl ester and hence on the feedstock used.
+The freezing points of saturated fatty acid methyl esters are significantly higher than those of the unsaturated compounds, which also remain liquid at temperatures far below 0 °C. The cold properties of the biodiesel can be improved by the addition of flow improvers.
+AGQM tests once a year flow improvers for biodiesel for trouble-free use.
+Additives that pass the test are published in the no-harm list on the AGQM homepage.
+As biodiesel is predominantly used as a blend component for diesel fuel in Germany, additives are not used on a regular basis.
+In Germany, the regulation applies that between the 16.11. and 28./29.02. only a CFPP value of -10 °C has to be maintained, but the supplied product has to be able to achieve the -20 °C required in EN 14214 when suitable additives are added.
 The fulfilment of this requirement is a prerequisite for the marketability of biodiesel pursuant to 36th Federal Immission Control Ordinance (36.
-BlmSchV, § 5).
+BImSchV, § 5).